-Honors course work and academic advising are designed to strengthen individual Honors College members' associations with their respective major departments or schools.
+Honors course work and departmental academic advising are designed to strengthen individual Honors College members' associations with their respective major departments or schools.

-The Dean and staff of the Honors College are responsible for fostering the development of appropriate Honors course work, and for coordinating the system of faculty honors advising throughout the university.
-They also work directly with Honors College students on many aspects of their individual programs.
-Staff advisors assist students in discovering special opportunities to enliven and enrich their undergraduate experiences, in exploring different fields of concentration, in pursuing multiple interests, and in making special arrangements and accommodations to help students take fullest advantage of Michigan State University's rich intellectual resources.
+The Dean and staff of the Honors College are responsible for fostering the development of appropriate Honors course work, approving substitutions for standard general education requirements, and for coordinating the system of faculty honors advising throughout the university.
+They also work directly with Honors College students on many aspects of their programs.
+Honors College advisors assist students in discovering special opportunities such as research, international engagement, and service to enliven and enrich their undergraduate experiences, in exploring different fields of concentration, in pursuing multiple interests, and in making special arrangements and accommodations to help students take full advantage of Michigan State University's rich resources.